infernoangel301ut/NUTS-GameEngine/README.md

 * **init()**: Anything inside it will run even before the scene has been loaded.
 It is used to store attributes and values.
 * **onLoaded()**: It will run once `game.loadScene()` has been ran with this scene.
 * **onUpdated()**: It will run every frame, and therefore all the time, allowing you to do constant changes.
-* **onKeyInput(key, key_state)**: It will run when the user pressed or released a key, the `key` parameter contains the key that was pressed, while the `key_state` parameters indicates whether the key is pressed, held or released.
+* **onKeyInput(key, key_state)**: It will run when the user pressed or released a key, the `key` parameter contains the key that was pressed, while the `key_state` parameter indicates whether the key is pressed, held or released.

 Now we have a scene to show, so lastly, we need to get the game to display it and finally run.